madzhuga/rails_workflow/README.md

 ## Overview

-Rails Workflow allows you to organize your business by joining user and auto- operations in processes.
+Rails Workflow allows you to organize your application business logic by joining user- and auto- operations in processes.
 You can configure, create and manage processes to easily build project management systems, sales / product provisioning systems, ERP, CMS, etc.